LippmannLab/Lippmann-Lab-Onboarding/03-Ordering.Rmd

     - General lab items can have a justification such as "[Item] will be used for general lab procedures/cell culture for [grant name]."
       - Amazon orders must also include this statement : "These items could not be found with these specifications or this price from any other vendor."
     - Save a copy of this file for your records.
 The recommended naming format is "Lippmann lab purchase request form - YearMonthDay - Vendor.xlsx."
 Make sure to save your quotes too for future reference.
+    - You can also check the Aquiire catalog for the prices of your items, as these prices are often lower than on the normal vendor websites.

     - One purchase request form should be filled out for each vendor you are purchasing from.